 The teams I’ve seen really struggled to establish a tight and fruitful collaboration with their customers and users so they would build software with higher value rather than delivering mediocre features more efficiently!

-How will we ever be able to successfully develop software if we completely ignore the key factors of our success, i.e. our market, the customers and our users?
+How will we ever be able to successfully develop software if getting the backlog items right is our focal point of attention instead of market, customers and users?

 There is still a lot to learn.
 And it seems that in spite of all agile methodology, we are very reluctant learners.
 See e.g. Pete’s post: http://starstoroad.com/blog/?p=706.
 A bit more common sense than large frameworks would really help the world.